-At PulseLearning we know the value of immersive scenarios in the success of custom eLearning solutions.
-Below we share with you some of the very real advantages scenario can offer.
+At PulseLearning, we know the value of immersive scenarios in the success of custom eLearning solutions.
+Here we share with you some of the very real advantages that scenarios can offer.

-Learner centric eLearning is where it’s at these days.
+Learner-centric eLearning is where it’s at these days.
 In the past, information was ‘pushed’ at learners, but now the key is to allow learners to ‘pull’ the information as required.
-Real life scenarios are an excellent vehicle, since content can be aligned within a scenario so learners can access it as needed.
+Real-life scenarios are an excellent vehicle, because content can be aligned within a scenario so learners can access it as needed.
 For example, a chapter of a real-life scenario using characters of various roles has been presented.
-Icons then appear for different role groups, learners select the one they identify with to access information that directly relates to them.
+Icons then appear for different role groups.
+Learners select the one they identify with to access information that directly relates to them.

 2. Knowledge retention amplified

 Learning is made memorable by embedding ‘affective context’, a learning model that promotes knowledge retention by adding emotion and relative importance.
 And you guessed it, meaningful scenarios are one of the best ways to do just that.
 This model acknowledges that learning is not simply a process of information transfer, and content that lacks context is not as easily retained.